nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 #### Successful Response in JSON

     {"concept-id":"G1200000001-PROV1","revision-id":2}

 ## <a name="variable"></a> Variable
 ### <a name="create-update-variable"></a> Create / Update a Variable

+Create a UMM-V record and associate that variable to a collection.
+For associations of other UMM documents, see %CMR-ENDPOINT%/site/docs/search/api.html

 #### <a name="create-var-coll-endpoint"></a> /collections/&lt;collection-concept-id&gt;/&lt;collection-revision-id&gt;/variables/&lt;native-id&gt;

 A new variable ingest endpoint is provided to ensure that variable association is created at variable ingest time.